 To improve the availability of customer parking in the evening downtown, enforcement hours are being extended from 6 p.m. to 7 p.m.
 This will be in effect for the downtown core, which is bounded by Greenwood to the North, Lava and Harriman to the East, Franklin to the South and Drake Park to the West.

-To make parking more affordable for everyone, and maximize parking opportunities, new parking permit rate changes will be taking effect on July 1, 2019.
+To make parking more affordable for everyone, and maximize parking opportunities, new parking permit rate changes took effect on July 1, 2019.

 MONTHLY PERMIT RATES:

 - Centennial Garage: $40

 DISCOUNT RATE: 50% off Permit for Income Qualified.

 ParkMobile is a free app that makes it easy to find and pay for parking.
 It will help improve the experience for visitors to Downtown.
 Cost is $1 per hour up to the maximum posted time.
 The app is available via the Apple App Store and Google Play.
 Mirror Pond lots and Centennial Parking Garage pay stations will remain in use.